Best POD Coffee Machines

 This differs from the Uno by having a colour screen display, 11 milk temps, 8 milk texture settings & having more stainless steel in the build & less plastic.

-If you look around, you’ll sometimes find the Plus for roughly around the same price as the Uno, and I think if you can it may be worth it especially if you’re a flat white fan, due to the next-level control it provides you over milk texture.
+If you look around, you’ll sometimes find the Plus for roughly around the same price as the Uno, and I think if you can it may be worth it particularly if you’re a flat white fan, due to the next-level control it provides you over milk texture.

-If you trawl through the Amazon reviews as I have, while you’ll find a few negatives including a couple of faulty machines, you’ll mainly find praise, you’ll even find reviews for people who’re using it in restaurants!
+If you trawl through the Amazon reviews as I have, while you’ll find a few negatives including a couple of faulty machines, you’ll primarily find praise, you’ll even find reviews for people who’re using it in restaurants!

 Tassimo